Arnav613Gupta/Notes-Api/README.md

-# Notes-Api : This is a basic notes api that use sqlite data base
+# Notes-Api : This is a django based api and a part of full stack notes-app